Cone Beam Computed Tomography

 The cone beam computed tomography is a three-dimensional skull radiograph and has less exposure to radiation than the older computed tomogram (CT).
 While traditional X-ray images are always projections of the subject on a single plane, the CBCT allows three-dimensional view, revealing the real extent and positional relationship of structures.
 Indications for a CBT are the planning of dental implants, in orthodontics e.g. the assessment of heavily impacted tooth buds.

-Great skepticism is appropriate when applying the recently fashionable three-dimensional skull radiographs with the cone beam tomography (CBT).
-The data obtained with a CBT has little or no contribution to the planning of routine treatments for patients so this elaborate technique has little benefit, but a high load of x-rays.
+Great skepticism is appropriate when applying the recently fashionable three-dimensional skull radiographs with the cone beam tomography (CBCT).
+The data obtained with a CBCT has little or no contribution to the planning of routine treatments for patients so this elaborate technique has little benefit.

-A CBT causes two- fourfold the radiation load emitted on the body than that of a standard panoramic x-ray.
-Therefore, for legal reasons, the administration of multiple CBT’s without due cause is regarded as criminal assault.
-Unfortunately, habit is hard to break and routine CBTs have been administered during recent years from the United States to Germany.
+A CBT causes a manifold radiation load emitted on the body contrary to a standard panoramic X-ray.
+Therefore, for legal reasons, the administration of multiple CBCT’s without due cause is regarded as criminal assault.
+Unfortunately, habit is hard to break and routine CBCTs have been administered during recent years from the United States to Germany.
 Again, collecting diagnostic data is only useful if it has beneficial results for the therapy.